My blog posts likely contain affiliate links, including for the Amazon Associates program.

-The sun lights the stone arch in a warm glow, turning the red stone even more fiery.
-The scenery sprawls out below you, perfect as a painting and as pristine as the first time humans laid eyes on it thousands of years ago.
-There’s a reason that Southwest Utah has been sacred land to the indigenous peoples who lived in the area – and has been considered sacrosanct in our modern world.
-We chose to federally protect this part of our country in two parts, as Arches National Park in 1929 and Canyonlands National Park in 1964.
+The sun lights the arch in a warm glow.
+The scenery sprawls out below you, perfect as a painting.
+The rock formations and canyons stand timeless and seemingly unchanging for millions of years… There’s a reason that Southwest Utah has been sacred land to the indigenous peoples who lived in the area – and has been considered sacrosanct in our modern world.

 While it’s best if you can give yourself multiple days in each park, there are reasons you might not be able to.
-Maybe you’re doing a road trip through Utah or the Southwestern U.S.; maybe you’re just passing through Moab or want to visit some of the other outstanding natural spaces in the region.
+Maybe you’re doing a road trip through Southwestern U.S. and don’t have much time; maybe you’re just passing through the town of Moab or want to visit some of the other outstanding natural spaces in the region.
 No matter the reason – if you’re short on time in the Moab area and want to try and squeeze a trip to Arches and Canyonlands in one day, here’s how I suggest you can make it happen.

 Can You Visit Both Arches & Canyonlands in One Day?

 If you’re just starting your research process, you might wonder: is it really possible to visit both Arches and Canyonlands National Parks in just one day?
 The answer is: yes, you can visit Arches and Canyonlands in one day.
 It just requires planning ahead and planning for a full day of adventure.
 Here are some quick tips as you keep researching and planning your itinerary:

 - Get an early start and stay late if you want to visit Canyonlands and Arches in a single day.
 You’ll need all the daylight hours (and some nighttime ones too if you add on the bonus stargazing spot I recommend in this post!)